Back to Our Subjects

 • Criterion D- Using Language

-The four MYP criteria will be summatively assessed and reported on twice a year (Modules 4 and 6).
-A final grade will be provided at the end of the year (Module 6).
+The four MYP criteria will be summatively assessed and reported on at least twice a year.
+A grade on each criterion will be provided at the end of Module 4 and Module 6.

 For more information, please read our assessment recording and reporting cycle.